Summa Theologica: Key points

+Reception

+John XXII (died 1334), the pope who canonized Aquinas, said in Latin about his Summa Theologiae: "Quot articula, tot miracula" (which means "as many miracles as articles" – implying that every article is a miracle).

+Despite its size, the work circulated widely in manuscript form, and with the arrival of printing was printed relatively early, parts from the 1460s.

 Editions and translations

 Editions

-Early partial editions were printed still in the 15th century, as early as 1463;

-an edition of the first section of part 2 was printed by Peter Schöffer of Mainz in 1471.
+Incunabula (15th century) partial editions were printed as early as 1463; an edition of the first section of part 2 was printed by Peter Schöffer of Mainz in 1471.
 A full edition was printed by Michael Wenssler of Basel in 1485.

 From the 16th century, numerous commentaries on the Summa were published, notably by Peter Crockaert (d.
 1514), Francisco de Vitoria and by Thomas Cajetan (1570).